Barabasi-Lab/quantifying_biobanks/README.md

 The associated data can be found in the corresponding [Zenodo Repository](10.5281/zenodo.11671293).

+The documentation to run the code is found in the PDF file `documentation.pdf`.

 # Datasrouces

 Several repositories were used to extract the names of biobanks and associated cohort studies, their mentions across biomedical documents, and their validation.